MEMozki/documentation-mech/README.md

 ```markdown
 # MEchgram Library Documentation
 ```
 MEchgram is a powerful and flexible Python library for building Telegram bots.
 It abstracts the Telegram Bot API and provides a simple interface for sending messages, media, handling inline queries and callback queries, administering chats, and much more.
-MEchgram also includes a helpful `Types` module to simplify working with data structures (like Message, Chat, and User).
+MEchgram also includes a helpful `Types` & `FSMContext` module to simplify working with data structures (like Message, Chat, and User).

 ---